zhanghaoyang0/fasta_tools/README.md

 # split_fa
 a script to split fasta.
-I make some improvement to [split-fasta](https://github.com/uditvashisht/split-fasta) to make it accept gz input and name the output files with seq names.
+I make some improvement to [split-fasta](https://github.com/uditvashisht/split-fasta) to make it accept `.gz` input and name the output files with seq names.

 Examples:
 ```